IanShoe/challenge/README.md

 2. Get by ID
 3. Create New Issue
 4. Update Issue by ID
-5. Delete Issue by ID
+5. Close Issue by ID

 ##### Issue Comments